fish-eater/illhsg/README.md

-# ilovelaylahairsalongame
+# I Love Layla Hair Salon Game

-I love layla hair salon
+Become a new master hair salon in this game made by Wyatt Karnes